-Kansas has been ranked third in the nation for its potential wind resources.
-However, it also contains our largest remaining tracts of intact temperate grasslands, among the most altered and least protected habitats in the world (Hoekstra et al. 2005).
+1,000 GW of wind energy could be developed in this area, exclusively in areas of low conservation impact.
+They point out, "This is more than 10 times current U.S. wind 2019b, USDOE 2018)."5 The region studied, a seventeen-state area, "encompasses nearly 80 percent of the country's current and planned onshore wind capacity (AWEA 2019a)."
+Kansas has been ranked third in the nation for its potential wind resources.6 However, it also contains our largest remaining tracts of intact temperate grasslands, among the most altered and least protected habitats in the world (Hoekstra et al. 2005).7

 Of what was once some 170 million acres from Texas to Canada, the habitat of bison, pronghorns, elk, wolves, and bears, only about 4% of tallgrass prairie remains, twothirds of it in the Flint Hills of eastern Kansas and Oklahoma.
 The Flint Hills supports more than 30% of the global population of Buff-breasted Sandpipers during their migration, and has been designated as a Western Hemisphere Shorebird Reserve Network site.
-But destruction and fragmentation of habitat and other human activity have particularly devastated the ground-nesting grassland birds of this region, as well as the shorebirds that use the prairie lakes and playas, and the big refuges like Cheyenne Bottoms and Quivira National Wildlife Refuge, that are essential resting and refueling sites for their long-distance migrations.
-An article in Science in 2019 reported a decline in grassland-breeding bird populations across the U.S. and Canada of more than 50%, while migratory shorebirds have declined more than 70% in that same period.
-Species like Least Terns and Piping Plover, as well as Lesser and Greater Prairie-Chickens, are other hallmark denizens of regional habitats have become "species of concern" to the USFWS.
+But destruction and fragmentation of habitat and other human activity have particularly devastated the ground-nesting grassland birds of this region, as well as the shorebirds that use the prairie lakes and playas, and the big refuges like Cheyenne Bottoms and Quivira National Wildlife Refuge, that are resting and refueling sites for their long-distance migrations.
+An article in Science in 2019 reported a decline in grassland-breeding bird populations across the U.S. and Canada of more than 50%, while migratory shorebirds have declined more than 70% in that same period.8 Other hallmark denizens of regional habitats like Least Terns and Piping Plover, as well as Lesser and Greater Prairie Chickens, have become "species of concern" to the USFWS.